Thinking of a visit to Iceland?

 It’s impossible not to love these birds sometimes called the “Clowns of the Sea.”

 6. It’s not that hard to get to.

-Despite its remote location, a visit to the Faroe Islands isn’t that difficult – though it may be tough to use points and miles.
+Despite its remote location, a visit to the Faroe Islands isn’t that difficult – though it may be a bit more tough to get directly to the archipelago on points and miles.
+Thankfully, it’s a quick flight from mainland Europe.

 Vágar Airport is the only airport in the country and is serviced by Atlantic Airways, the national airline, and SAS.

-SAS operates 5x flights per week from Copenhagen, which theoretically could be booked with miles.
-However, I see zero award availability on this route for the entire summer.
+SAS operates 5x nonstop flights per week from Copenhagen, which could be booked with miles.

 While there are many ways to book travel to Europe, one of my favorites is to transfer 88,000 (calculated from JFK) American Express Membership Rewards to ANA and book on any Star Alliance carrier.
 SAS, United, and Air Canada all fly non-stop from North America to Copenhagen.

 Rumor has it that Atlantic Airways is considering launching a non-stop to New York at some point in the future.
 While I suspect this rumor is likely unfounded – it does underscore the need to visit this hidden gem of a destination before word gets out further!

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.